Housing, Land and Property

 For examples of HLP issues and response interventions in different emergency settings, check the following countries: Afghanistan, Burundi, Colombia, Côte d’Ivoire, Democratic Republic of Congo, Ethiopia, Georgia, Haiti, Kenya, Kyrgyzstan, Liberia, Libya, Mali, Mozambique, Myanmar, Pakistan, Philippines, Somalia, South Sudan, Sudan, Uganda, Yemen.

 The Housing, Land and Property Area of Responsibility (HLP AoR) was created in 2007.
-As the designated HLP Focal Point Agency, the UN Human Settlements Programme (UNHABITAT) coordinates the global HLP AoR, which brings together a wide range of actors.
+As the designated HLP Focal Point Agencies, the Norwegian Refugee Council (NRC) and the International Federation of Red Cross and Red Crescent Societies (IFRC) jointly coordinate the global HLP AoR, which brings together a wide range of actors.
 For more information about the HLP AoR click here.